Curriculum Statement2019 - 2020

 From Foundation Stage, children are taught letter formation and joins following our cursive handwriting scheme, which enables children to develop an independent, mature style of writing.
 Good presentation is expected at all times and displaying children’s work is an integral part of this process.
 Ultimately we want each child to develop a fluent, legible and attractive style of handwriting.

-Grammar and Punctuation sessions are introduced from Year 2 upwards and are daily.
+Grammar and Punctuation sessions are introduced from Y2 upwards and are daily.
 We follow the No Nonsense Spelling scheme.

 Mathematics / Numeracy

-We use a number of tools to support maths in school, with a particular focus on mental maths.
 Maths is incorporated in cross curricular activities as often as possible to ensure children can apply their skills well.
-Developing the ability to problem solve and use reasoning skills is essential.

 Basic scientific concepts are developed with the aim of helping children understand their world and encouraging them to develop a sense of responsibility towards it.